nfdi4plants/arc-to-rocrate/README.md

 jsonld & rocContext --- E[ ]:::empty --json-ld tool--> roc

+roc --import--> data

 ```

+The `RO-Crate` (and therefore also the `ARC json-ld`) should be designed in a way to allow complete (without loss) import into the ARC datamodel.
+So the ARC json-ld should cover all logical connections that are important for the ARC.

 This repository contains scripts and/or other functionality for converting the `ARC json-ld` to a proper `RO-Crate`.